 Once you’re in your first class, we’re sure you’ll get comfortable very quickly.

-You’ll need Photoshop and Illustrator.
-Any version will do!
+Sean will be demonstrating the lettering process in Illustrator and production-related work in Photoshop, InDesign, with some Acrobat sprinkled in.
+Now, you can get by without InDesign if necessary, but having that in the mix will save time in your process.
+Sean will be using the recent versions of these apps for demonstration, but any version will do.
 The basics are the same and have been since the beginning.
-And we’ll do some general troubleshooting with folks as they encounter differences in different versions of both programs, if necessary.
+And we’ll do some general troubleshooting with folks as they encounter differences between versions of both programs, if necessary.

 All of our classes are recorded and available to view via streaming link for the duration of the course.
 And on top of that, you’ll have exclusive access to the Comics Experience forum, set up just for the class.
 You’ll be able to interact with the rest of your class all week long at any time!